daokimluc/DataScience/README.md

 Spark is powerful framework for realtime processing.
 I finished some [Spark courses](https://www.edx.org/course/big-data-analysis-apache-spark-uc-berkeleyx-cs110x) because learning Spark you also learn Scala, Python, Java and Machine Learning.
 You can reference my repo for study Spark.

 ## Knowledge
+- Math
+- Math
+- Math
+- ...
+- Math

+I like the recommendation of William Chen.
+Before you begin, you need Multivariable Calculus, Linear Algebra, and Python.
+If your math background is up to multivariable calculus and linear algebra, you'll have enough background to understand almost all of the probability / statistics / machine learning for the job.

+Multivariate Calculus: What are the best resources for mastering multivariable calculus?
+Numerical Linear Algebra / Computational Linear Algebra / Matrix Algebra: Linear Algebra, Introduction to Linear Models and Matrix Algebra.
+Avoid linear algebra classes that are too theoretical, you need a linear algebra class that works with real matrices.

+Multivariate calculus is useful for some parts of machine learning and a lot of probability.
+Linear / Matrix algebra is absolutely necessary for a lot of concepts in machine learning.
 ## Courses

 ## Practice